Home > Hub article > All Kinds Of Everything Parent Notes

 Look early, look widely – https://natspec.org.uk/

-To maintain an EHCP the yp must be in an educational setting:
+To maintain an EHCP the young person must be in an educational setting:

 - This doesn’t have to mean school or college but it is likely to